 The U.S. Virgin Islands, British Virgin Islands, Bahamas, Mexico, and Costa Rica are among GetMyBoat's top rental locations; others in the Caribbean include Belize, Jamaica, St. Maarten, Puerto Rico, the Dominican Republic, and St. Vincent and the Grenadines.

 A Wide Selection of Boats

-Catamarans are extremely popular for cruising the calm waters of the Virgin Islands, and for $800 a day you can rent a 43-foot Robertson & Caine leopard cruising catamaran out of Christianstad, St. Croix -- split the cost between up to six friends for a great full-day sail.
+Catamarans are extremely popular for cruising the calm waters of the Virgin Islands, and for $800 a day, you can rent a 43-foot Robertson & Caine leopard cruising catamaran out of Christiansted, St. Croix—split the cost between up to six friends for a great full-day sail.
 Got the urge to fish?
-Charter the 53-foot Mystic Man and cast away with up to 12 anglers for $1,000 for a half-day or $1,500 for a full-day.
+Charter the 53-foot Mystic Man and cast away with up to 12 anglers for $1,000 for a half-day or $1,500 for a full day.

 GetMyBoat is just one of many ways you can charter a yacht in the Caribbean.
-Caribbean beach resorts often contract with luxury yacht owners to provide day trips and sunset cruises for guests, and these boats can also be rented for longer periods, as well.
-At Peter Island in the British Virgin Islands, for example, you can charter the crewed Hans Christian Anderson sloop Silmaril, while at Caneel Bay the John Alden Skye 51 Spitfire is similarly available for a variety of sails.
+Caribbean beach resorts often contract with luxury yacht owners to provide day trips and sunset cruises for guests, and these boats can also be rented for longer periods as well.
+At Peter Island in the British Virgin Islands, for example, you can charter the crewed Hans Christian Anderson sloop Silmaril, while at Caneel Bay, the John Alden Skye 51 Spitfire is similarly available for a variety of sailings.

-You also can book bareback or crewed yachts from other independently operated boats or go through a yacht-charter company like Moorings and Sunsail -- the biggest such companies in the Caribbean -- as well as Horizon Yacht Charters, Fraser Yachts, and others.
+You can book bareback or crewed yachts from other independently operated boats or go through a yacht-charter company like Moorings and Sunsail—the biggest of such companies in the Caribbean—as well as Horizon Yacht Charters, Fraser Yachts, and others.